 This caldera, formed during an eruption 3000 years ago, has a trail leading all the way down to the lake.

 The most famous geyser in Iceland, called Geysir, goes through active and dormant stages.
 During my visit it was quiet.
 But its nearby cousin Strokkur was very active, erupting every few minutes.
 Tourists gathered around with their cameras to try to time the eruptions.
 Just another reminder of the power of mother nature.

 8. Thingvellir National Park

 Þingvellir (Thingvellir National Park) is a UNESCO World Heritage Site.
 It’s the spot where the Eurasian and North American tectonic plates meet.
-They don’t actually touch – they are roughly 20km apart, and moving another 2cm further apart each year.
+The plates don’t actually touch – they are roughly 20km apart, and moving another 2cm further apart each year.
 Thingvellir is essentially the valley between the plates.
 Seeing evidence of the earth pulling apart was very cool.